11 Reasons the USA & the World Will End Within the Next 100 Years

 Nick Bostrom

-I agree, the likelihood that humanity will disappear in a technologically-driven black hole seems high, when compared to all other options.
+I agree, that the likelihood that humanity will disappear in a technologically-driven black hole seems high when compared to all other options.

 What is Your Plan?